GimbiyaSa/campus_study_buddy/docs/infrastructure/google_auth.md

 ### High-level flow

-1. **Frontend (Google Identity Services)**
+#### Step 1 – Frontend (Google Identity Services)
 - `GOOGLE_CLIENT_ID` from `.env` is passed to Google Identity Services when rendering the sign-in button.
 - After a user selects an account, Google returns a JWT credential (ID token) via the callback defined in `google.accounts.id.initialize`.
-   - The frontend stores that token (e.g., `google_id_token`).
+- The frontend stores that token (for example, `google_id_token`).

-2. **Backend verification (`/api/v1/auth/google`)**
+#### Step 2 – Backend verification (`/api/v1/auth/google`)
 - Uses the Google Auth Library’s `OAuth2Client` with the same `GOOGLE_CLIENT_ID` to call `verifyIdToken`.
 - Extracts the payload (Google user ID, email, names, picture).
 - Checks whether the user already exists; if not, creates a new record.
 - Issues an authenticated session (HTTP-only cookie plus JSON payload with the user profile) that the frontend stores in context.

-3. **Session usage**
+#### Step 3 – Session usage
 - Subsequent API calls rely on the session cookie set during login; no Google token is sent again.
 - Logout (`POST /api/v1/auth/logout`) clears the session and the cached Google token on the client.

 ### Error handling